 - Wood pencil

-After gathering my supplies I am ready to build industrial pipe coat hooks for my command center wall.
+After gathering my supplies, I will build industrial pipe coat hooks for my command center wall.

-After cutting my lathing I sanded and cleaned it off with a tack cloth.
-I like using a water-based finish since it dries fast and the cleanup is easy and fast.
+After cutting my lathing, I sanded and cleaned it off with a tack cloth.
+I like using a water-based finish since it dries fast, and the cleanup is easy and fast.
 Next, I painted on the finish with long strokes following the grain in the wood.
-After 30 minutes the finish was dry to the touch, so I could attach the flanges and hooks.
+After 30 minutes, the finish was dry to the touch to attach the flanges and hooks.

-First, the step was to measure the diameter of the flange to calculate the spacing between each one.
-Once I was satisfied with the flange placement I marked the centers with a pencil.
-The screws included with the hooks were too long so I had to use 1/2″ screw instead.
+First, the step was to measure the flange’s diameter to calculate the spacing between each one.
+Once I was satisfied with the flange placement, I marked the centers with a pencil.
+The screws included with the hooks were too long, so I had to use a 1/2″ screw instead.
 Note: You don’t need to drill pilot holes for this project.